Freelance marketing is a perfect way to earn extra money, flex your creative skills, and make valuable connections and networks.

 Instead, Mac suggests employing a technique we here at IWT like to call “Going to where your clients live.”

-And no, we don’t mean stalk your clients.
+And no, I don’t mean stalk your clients.

 Instead, you’re going to go to the message boards, forums, and websites your client might frequent and be incredibly helpful.